mcb5637/BTX_CAC_Compatibility/README.md

 - compile
 Package for release:
 - update version info in mod.json and dll
+- setup additionalDependencies
+	- ModTek 2.0
+	- SimpleMechAssembly
+	- IRBModUtils
+	- BiggerDrops (currently you need the dll from RT, BD has no release yet)
 - compile as release
 - use pack.bat